By Kizito Chukwude

 For the full list of documents you need before you can apply, see our CQC registration documents guide.

 CQC's application process is completed online through their portal.
 You will need to create an account, complete the application forms for both the provider and the registered manager, upload supporting documents, and pay the application fee.
+In 2026 the application fee for a new provider running a single regulated activity is several hundred pounds and is paid at submission.

 The application forms ask detailed questions about your service, your experience, your understanding of regulations, and your governance arrangements.
 These are not tick-box forms.
 You need to provide written answers demonstrating your knowledge and competence.
 Rushing the application forms is one of the most common reasons for delays, because CQC will come back with questions if your answers are insufficient.